 The economic value generated and distributed by a company represents its ability to create wealth and to share it among its stakeholders.
-In 2017, Moncler generated an economic value of 1,196.5 million euros, a 14% increase compared to 2016.
-The economic value distributed by the Group rose from 845.1 million euros in 2016 to 968.3 million euros in 2017, up by approximately 15%.
+In 2017, Moncler generated an economic value of 1,196.5 million euros, an increase of over 14% compared to 2016.
+The economic value distributed by the Group grew from 845.1 million euros in 2016 to 968.3 million euros in 2017, up by approximately 15%.
 An 81% share of the value generated by the Group was distributed to internal and external stakeholders, while the remaining 19% was retained by the Company.